-Warm a small can of sardines in spring water or tomato sauce.
+Warm a small can of sardines (packed spring water or tomato sauce).
 Serve over toast with thin tomato slices and baby spinach or rocket leaves.

-Leftover frittata or zucchini slice reheats well in the microwave.
-Bake them in a 12-hole muffin pan so you have single serves ready to freeze and defrost.
+Reheat leftover frittata or zucchini slice in the microwave.
+Pre-bake a batch in a 12-hole muffin pan so you have single serves ready to freeze and defrost.

-Make a big batch of savoury scone scrolls on your day off for lunch.
+Make a big batch of savoury scone scrolls on your day off.
 Set some aside to reheat for lunch on another day.

-Hot lentil or chickpea rissoles (felafel) served in a pita pocket bread with home made homous, lettuce and tomato.
+Stuff hot lentil or chickpea rissoles (felafel) into a pita pocket bread with home made hummous, lettuce and tomato.

 The content in all its forms on and from this site does not replace and should not be used in place of expert personalised advice from your own medical and health practitioners, Accredited Practising or Registered Dietitian, exercise physiologist, and clinical psychologist.
 The content is of a general nature and for educational purposes only.